 - Cold hands or feet

 MRSA (methicillin-resistant Staphylococcus aureus) is a serious staph infection spread by bacteria growing unseen on any surface with which an infected person has come into contact.
-As the MRSA bacteria possesses a high resistance to antibiotics, it is difficult to kill and thus extremely contagious.
-Though the bacteria is most often found in those with a compromised immune system such as the elderly and young children, anyone can be infected.
-Though the symptoms depend on the infected area, they often include:
+As the MRSA bacteria possess a high resistance to antibiotics, it is difficult to kill and, thus, extremely contagious.
+Though the bacteria is most often found in those with a compromised immune system, such as the elderly and young children, anyone can be infected.
+Symptoms depend on the infected area.
+They often include:

 - muscle aches